VidunderGunder/starter/README.md

 Automatic CRUD API, GraphQL API and types generated from Prisma.

-It's like a very opinionated variant of [RedwoodJS](https://redwoodjs.com/) with a focus on mobile.
+It's like a very opinionated variant of [RedwoodJS](https://redwoodjs.com/).

 ## 🚀 Quickstart (Web)